-4. In all games in which a winner must be declared (i.e. a tournament), two (2) extra-time (overtime) halves of five (5) minutes each will be played with a one (1) minute break in-between.
-In accordance with FIFA rules, the team that scores more goals than its opponent during the two extra time (overtime) halves will be declared the winner.
-(In special circumstances, Tournament Organizers may decide to use a single five (5) minute overtime period and adopt an alternate "Golden Goal" or sudden-death format where the first goal scored ends the match.
-This information will be provided prior to the tournament.)
+4. In all games in which a winner must be declared (i.e. a tournament), one (1) extra-time (overtime) period of five (5) minutes will be played with a "Golden Goal" or sudden-death format where the first goal scored ends the match.
+Tournament organizers will announce any changes to this format prior to each tournament.